ProfJski/ArtColors/README.md

 return out;
 }
 ```
-And LERP using the square of the RGB values, which tends to provide a brighter, yet still accurate mix:
+Quadratic Additive Mix -- we square the RGB values, LERP those, and square root the result.
+This mix tends to preserve brightness / intensity somewhat better.

 ```
 Color ColorMix(Color a, Color b, float blend) {